mdebic/debic-it.de/content/experience/job-3.md

 ## IT Lead

 Diagnostic and Interventional Radiology, Heidelberg University Hospital
+* Head of IT of the Department for Diagnostic and Interventional Radiology
+* Planning, controlling and implementation of IT projects in the field of research and the clinical routine
+* Responsible for the developement of the IT infrastructure with a focus on data science and artificial intelligence
+* Consulting of researchers and medical practitioners regarding methods, applications and infrastructure
+* IT contact person for cooperating industrial partners
 * Led IT strategy and operations, ensuring seamless interoperability across research and clinical environments
-* Disciplinary and technical management of the IT department, overseeing the team’s responsibility for IT infrastructure and medical devices ▪ Implemented IT projects and programming solutions (Python), optimising workflows and enabling integration of ML andd AI into clinical routine Research Assistant
+* Disciplinary and technical management of the IT department, overseeing the team’s responsibility for IT infrastructure and medical devices
+* Implemented IT projects and programming solutions (Python), optimising workflows and enabling integration of ML and AI into clinical routine
-January 2021 – September 2024
-Data Engineer
-September 2019 – December 2020
-▪ Designed IT infrastructure for data management, ensuring compliance with healthcare interoperability standards such as HL7/FHIR, and DICOM ▪ Advised researchers and medical practitioners on data science, data analysis, and data governance solutions for medical applications ▪ Acted as the primary IT liaison for industrial and governmental partners, fostering collaboration on new technologies and digital health initiatives
+* Designed IT infrastructure for data management, ensuring compliance with healthcare interoperability standards such as HL7/FHIR, and DICOM
+* Advised researchers and medical practitioners on data science, data analysis, and data governance solutions for medical applications
+* Acted as the primary IT liaison for industrial and governmental partners, fostering collaboration on new technologies and digital health initiatives